llzhalle/ILIAStest-checkSettings/docs/README.md

 # How to
 ## Prerequisite

+- Tested with ILIAS 7.
-- Your ILIAS instance may need to adjust an adjustment of the content security policy settings regarding this script.
+- Your ILIAS instance may need to adjust the content security policy settings regarding this script.
 - Save the script to a location that your ILIAS instance can access.
 - Keep the direct link ready for later.